guiglass/UPyPlot/README.md

 **Advanced Viewer (UPyPlotAdvancedViewer.py):**

-I have also added a second Python script (similar to the simple viewer) that has an additional button for changing the plot style from a single plot to individual plots:
+I have also added a second Python script (similar to the basic viewer) that has an additional button for changing the plot style from a single plot to individual plots:

 _Note that the individual mode appears to update at a slightly reduced rate when compared to the combined mode.
 I may address this in a future update._
 ![alt tag](https://raw.githubusercontent.com/guiglass/UPyPlot/master/Advanced.png)